garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/Margin trading.md

 #### Margin trade with loss
 ![[Pasted image 20240520133523.png]]
 ## Leveraged Investments
 Imagine that you and 2 of your friends have $500,000 each & have decided to invest in property.
-You & Jim
+You & Jim have decided to form a partnership & Glorias decided to "do it alone".
+You have found 2 houses, side-by-side in a new development, both costing $1,000,000 You